-COMPLAINANT INFORMATION:

 Name:

 Work Address:

 Work Phone:

-Job Title: Email Address:
+Job Title:

+Email:

-Select Preferred Communication Method: □ Email □Phone □In person
+Check Preferred Communication Method: □Email □Phone □In Person

-SUPERVISORY INFORMATION
+Supervisor Information

 Immediate Supervisor's Name:

 Title:

+Work Address:

 Work Phone:

-Mark Address.

-COMPLAINT INFORMATION:
+Complaint Information

-1. Your complaint of Sexual Harassment is made about: Name: Title: Work Address: Work Phone: Relationship to you: □Supervisor □Subordinate □Co-Worker □Other 2.
-Please describe what happened and how it is affecting you and your work.
+- 1. Your complaint of sexual harassment is made against: - a.
+Name:b.
+Title: - c.
+Work Address: - d.
+Work Phone: - e.
+Relationship to you: □supervisor; □subordinate; □co-worker; □other - 2.
+Please describe the conduct or incident(s) that is the basis of this complaint and your reasons for concluding that the conduct is swxual harassment.
 Please use additional sheets of paper if necessary and attach any relevant documents or evidence.

-3. Date(s) sexual harassment occurred: Is the sexual harassment continuing? □Yes □No 4.
-Please list the name and contact information of any witnesses or individuals who may have information related to your complaint: Th ne last question is optional, but may help the investigation.
-5. Have you previously complained or provided information (verbal or written) about related incidents?
+3. Date(s) sexual harassment occurred:

+Is the sexual harassment continuing? \Box Yes \Box No

+4. Please list the name and contact information of any witnesses or individuals that may have information related to your complating:

+The last question is optional, but may help facilitate the investigation.

+5. Have you previously complained or provided information (verbal or written) about sexual harassment at The Horizon Group?
 If yes, when and to whom did you complain or provide information?

 If you have retained legal counsel and would like us to work with them, please provide their contact information.

+Signature:

+Print Name:

-Sid anature: Date:
+Today's Date: